Introduction Collapse and expand this accordion

 Where and how will my information be stored?
 What security mechanisms are used to protect my personal information?
 Collapse and expand this accordion

-The MSIC Centre holds electronic personal and sensitive information on Australian based servers.
-The MSIC Centre’s email archiving solution, which may hold some personal and sensitive information, uses servers based within the European Union.
-Fremantle Ports’ human resources recruitment application and injury management application uses a third party data storage provider which operates on Australian-based servers.
+The MSIC Centre holds electronic personal and sensitive information on Australian-based servers.
+The MSIC Centre’s email archiving solution, which may hold some personal and sensitive information, uses servers based within Australia.
+Fremantle Ports’ human resources recruitment application and injury management application uses a third-party data storage provider which operates on Australian-based servers.

 Can you deal with me anonymously or via a pseudonym?
 Collapse and expand this accordion